nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * add Buy Milk d/23 Fev 2017 p/4 t/Chores

 ### 2.3.
 Listing the tasks: `list`

 Shows a list of all the tasks in the task manager.<br>
 > Listing is done automatically when user switches between the tabs.<br>
 > However, user can specify to list all the tasks he has in, which will be shown in a pop up.
 > User can also sort it accordingly to the deadlines, priorities, etc.<br>

 Shows a list of all the tasks in lexographical order
 Format: `list all`

 Shows a list of all the tasks sorted by deadlines.
 Format: `list deadlines`

 Shows a list of all the tasks sorted by priority.
 Format: `list priority`

 Shows a list of tasks of the tags sorted in lexographical order
 Format: `list t/TAGS...`
 	> The tasks listed will be in clusters according to tags, but sorted in alphabetical order.
 Examples:
 * `list t/CS3230 t/Work`

 ### 2.4.
 Editing an existing task: `edit`
 Edits an existing task in the task manager.
-	Format: edit `INDEX [NAME] [d/DEADLINE] [p/PRIORITY_LEVEL] [i/ANY_INFO] [t/TAGS]...`
+Format: `edit INDEX [NAME] [d/DEADLINE] [p/PRIORITY_LEVEL] [i/ANY_INFO] [t/TAGS]...`

 > * Edits the task labeled by the INDEX digit as shown on the screen.
 The INDEX must be a positive integer, e.g. 1, 2, 3, ...
 > * At least one of the optional [fields] must be provided.
-	> * Existing
+> * Existing fields will be overwritten.

-	Click on the task itself and the pop out window will appear.<br> You will able to edit the Title, Deadline, Priority, Details and Tags.
+Examples:
+* `edit 1 Assignment 2 d/25 Feb 2018 p/2`

 ### 2.5.
 Shifting tabs: `switch`
 Switch the current tab to the next tab.
 Format: `switch`
-	> Th	ere will be 3 tabs as stated, which can be toggled using this command.
+> There will be 3 tabs, which can be toggled using this command.

 ### 2.6.
 Completing a task: `done`

 Archives the completed task.
 Format: `done INDEX_NUMBER`
 > task labeled by INDEX_NUMBER will be removed from the list.
 > INDEX_NUMBER of task is shown as according to the current tab.
-	Example:
+Examples:
 * `done 1`
 * `done 4`

 [Work in progress]
 ### 2.6.
 Deleting a task